riccardobean/exam-clock/README.md

 ## 🎯 Features
  - ⏰ Real-time display of current, start, and end times
  - 🔊 Automatic audio cues:
    -   “Starting in one minute”
    -   “Exam started”
    -   “One minute remaining”
    -   “Exam ended”
  - 🧾 Dynamic labels for course and room info
  - 🧪 Clean interface for exam invigilators and classrooms
  - 🖥️ Fullscreen mode toggle
  - 🧼 Input reset functionality
  - 🎯 Context-menu disabled and cursor hidden for exam use
+ - 💤 Prevent the device from sleeping while in fullscreen mode

 ## 📁 File Structure
 index.html – Core layout